gsbm/web-avant-gardes/README.md

 You can contribute to this non-exhaustive list by :
 - Adding a website which seems to match with our criteres
-- Removing/indicate a dead website `DOWN 👷‍` or one which don't match with our criteres `TO REVIEW 🚩`
+- Removing/indicate a dead website `DOWN 👷‍` or one which don't match with our criteres `TR 🚩`
 - Improving websites list organisation (categories, etc.)
 - Editing informations for unknown `(?)` website sub categories or correcting wrong informations
 - Taking a full-width 16:9 website screenshot, to be used in the future as thumbnail